Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

                 Account = new Account { Name = account.Name }
             }).FirstOrDefault();
 ```
 That sample outputs both the Account and Contact here.
 There are some things to observe here.
 First, I've used a _dynamic_ here for the select (`new {...}`).
 This only works within the calling method, if you need to return both values to another method, consider making a small class or struct.
-Or you could return a `Tuple<Contact,Account>`, but accessing that with `tuple.Item1` and `tuple.Item2` is arguably not very readable.
+Or you could return a `Tuple<Contact,Account>`, but access with `tuple.Item1` and `tuple.Item2` is arguably not very readable.

-Also notice how I've used `contact.ContactId` in the where clause and `account.AccountId` in the join.
-Using `contact.Id` is totally legal in the simple query below, but if you are working with a Join, you will have to use the long id names instead.
+Also, notice how I've used `contact.ContactId` in the where clause and `account.AccountId` in the join.
+Using `contact.Id` is legal in the simple query below, but if you are working with a Join, you will have to use the long id names instead.

 ```
 var cont = (from contact in ctx.ContactSet